Crack Willow (Salix fragilis)

 Provenance certificates are available on request for our Crack Willows, which are from the Southwest of England.

 50% of our profit on sales of Crack Willow trees is donated to The Tree Council

 See our planting and size guide for details and tips on planting.
 Our Crack Willow trees are all bare root, and are consequently available for delivery from November until March.
 During the lifting season there may be up to two week's delay between placing the order and dispatching, due to weather conditions or pressure of orders, which are dealt with in date sequence.
-Orders for Crack Willows placed between March and September are confirmed in October ready for dispatch from November.
+Orders for Salix fragilis placed between March and September are confirmed in October ready for dispatch from November.